leoyu037/cheatsheets/software_design_principles.md

   code, services, data, infrastructure.
 All pieces should be easily swappable - Decoupling over local efficiency and tight integration.
 "High cohesion, low coupling"
+- __Be wary of code rot.__ Address it ASAP.
+The longer it rots, the harder it will be to get rid of it.
+If new requirements can't be fulfilled within the contraints of an existing design, consider whether the system needs to be redesigned before "bolting new functionality on" to the existing system, which weakens and muddles the overall design.
 - __Don't try to build complex pieces of software.
 Look to glue existing single responsibility components together in simple ways.__ Bias towards using preexisting solutions instead of building your own.
 Big systems aren't built all at once, they're built in phases out of smaller subsystems
 - __No circular dependencies anywhere.__ Dependency graphs should be strict DAGs.
-Dependencies flow only in only direction
+Dependencies flow only in one direction

 ## Code Style
 - __Readability/maintainability over conciseness/"elegance"/doing as many things